 At this unparalleled time in America’s history, when 10,000 people turn 65 every day, how can a single and/or childless Boomer age with dignity, and prepare for older age?

-Here are three excellent articles that address the issue, with suggestions and varied perspectives:
+Here are two excellent articles that address the issue, with suggestions and varied perspectives:

 Anna Medaris Miller – USA Today